 Naïve?
 Sure, yes.

-Many people fear they may “turn into a different person if my mind is not under my control” and are afraid to take psychiatric medicines.
-So, I wrote a series of short blog posts about taking psychiatric medicines and sometimes referred patients to them.
+As many people are afraid to take psychiatric medicines, I wrote a series of short blog posts about psychiatric medicines and sometimes referred patients to them.

 I didn’t write for nearly two years as I didn’t feel the need to.
-In November 2016 I wrote ‘Change’ to clear my head, because I didn’t want to endlessly bore my friends with my confusion over this phase of my life.
+In November 2016 I wrote ‘Change’ because I needed to sort out my thoughts about this phase of my life.
+Writing helped.

 Of late, I’ve been in a nostalgic mood.
 Things are too quiet around the house with the kids having flown the nest.
 That’s why I’ve been writing almost exclusively about the time I lived on different ships over a six-year period.
 Those days now seem like a wonderful lifetime lived centuries ago.
 I’ve been sharing the links to these posts with everyone: cousins, my high school whatsapp group, and friends made over the years in different places.